Alfredo Griffin: Playing career

 After establishing personal bests in most offensive categories with the Athletics, Griffin was traded to the Los Angeles Dodgers for Bob Welch prior to the 1988 season.
 The three-team trade, which included the New York Mets, also netted the Dodgers Jay Howell and Jesse Orosco.
 All three teams involved in the deal would go on to win their respective divisions in 1988.
-A Dwight Gooden fastball broke Griffin's hand in May 1988, and Griffin was disabled for much of 1988 and part of 1989.
-He missed most of the 1988 season, but the Dodgers won the World Series, and he was awarded a championship ring.
+A Dwight Gooden fastball broke Griffin's hand in May 1988, causing him to miss some time, but he returned to start all 12 of the Dodgers' postseason games at shortstop in 1988, winning his first World Series title.

 In 1990, Griffin became the last player to finish last in the National League, of those who qualified for the batting title, in batting average, on-base percentage, and slugging percentage.

 Griffin returned to Toronto in 1992 and was a bench player as the Blue Jays won the first of two consecutive championships.
 On October 23, 1993, he stood on deck as Joe Carter faced Mitch Williams in the ninth inning of Game Six.
 His career came to an end moments later when Carter homered to win the World Series for Toronto.

 Griffin was the first player in major league history to have started three times for the opposing line-ups in a perfect game: against Len Barker (Cleveland) in 1981 for the Toronto Blue Jays, then against Tom Browning (Cincinnati) in 1988 and Dennis Martínez (Montreal) in 1991, both for the Los Angeles Dodgers.

 Griffin ended his 18-year playing career with a .249 batting average, 24 home runs, 527 runs batted in, and a 67 OPS+ in 1,962 games played.
 Writer Bill James named Griffin the most aggressive baserunner of the 1980s.